 So where should your winter watering program begin?

-Here is our winter watering video featuring Mike Landers, one of our tree and shrub experts and arborist.
+Here is our winter watering video featuring Mike Landers, one of our tree and shrub experts and a certified arborist.

 Every garden should have a “frog eye”

 Even if you haven’t heard the name, you’ll recognize a “frog eye” sprinkler when you see one.
-It’s a good, old-fashioned very basic watering tool.
-Tagawa’s has other similar sprinkler heads that are specifically designed with round, square and rectangular spray patterns.
+It’s an old-fashioned, very basic watering tool.
+Tagawa’s has other similar sprinklers that are specifically designed with round, square and rectangular spray patterns.
 They are equally effective for winter watering.